henry-kimani/henry-kimani/README.md

 🌱 I’m currently learning web development. <br>

-### :wrench: Familiar Technologies
+#### :wrench: Familiar Technologies
-:wrench: I mostly program in Javascript/Typescript :cupid: and rotate about is echo system.
+I mostly program in Javascript/Typescript :cupid: and rotate about is echo system.
 Commonly Nextjs, Postgres

-### :dart: Goal
+#### :dart: Goal
 Backend and anything i that catches my eye :eyes:, anything that is IT. :computer:

  💞️ I’m looking to collaborate on javascript related projects

-### ⚡ Fun fact
+#### ⚡ Fun fact
-Getting a job ain't the prority 😄.
+- Getting a job ain't the prority 😄.
-My love for linux shall remain for eternity :cupid:
+- My love for linux shall remain for eternity :cupid:

  **I use VIM btw :sunglasses:**
 <!---